leonabiero/reflection-space./load_test/README.md

 - `phase3_concurrent_users.py` — the burst-of-simultaneous-users test
   (Scenario A supports `--db-only` to isolate the database pool from Gemini/Qdrant — see above).
+- `phase3_staggered_arrivals.py` — the same reads as Scenario A above, but with simulated users' start times spread out over a window instead of all firing at once — checks whether the burst test's ceiling is a realistic concern or an artifact of the "everyone at the same instant" test shape (see above).
 - `confirmation_test_b.py` — tests whether documents submitted at the
   exact same instant all actually finish being indexed for search.
 - `test_replacement_deadline.py` — deliberately breaks pooled